Sample_Sizer

 Fill in the current (or baseline) metric average before this experiment, as well as the standard deviation of the metric.

 TIP: If your metric is a "binary metric" (for each subject in the experiment, the metric value is either True or False) like a Conversion Rate or a Retention Rate, then the number to put for standard deviation is just: SQRT(Current Conversion Rate x (1 - Current Conversion Rate)).
+Clicking the button below inserts the binary standard deviation if the mean is between 0 and 1.

 Peeking